nsoybean/nira-ai/llm/API.md

       "parts": [
         {
           "type": "text",
-          "text": "Hello, Lume!
+          "text": "Hello, Nira!
 What can you help me with?"
         }
       ]
     }